Brookfield Theatre for the Arts: Historic building

 The building, in rustic style, originally featured a massive stone fireplace at each end of the gymnasium.
 While one fireplace has been walled over behind what is now the stage, the other remains "a beautiful piece of functional architecture".

 Theatre

 The theater organization grew to include various cultural offerings.
-In 2003 the name was changed to "The Brookfield Theatre for the Arts" (TBTA) to show it is intended to be a center for creativity for the greater Brookfield region.
+In 2003 the name was changed to "The Brookfield Theatre for the Arts, Inc." (Brookfield Theatre) to show it is intended to be a center for creativity for the greater Brookfield region.
 The new lobby, dedicated in 2005, has been used for informal gatherings, workshops, cultural events, and art shows.
 As part of the 60th anniversary celebration, the lobby was remodeled and rededicated as an art gallery with a board member acting as curator for fine art shows throughout the year.